KeepArtEvil/ofBook/11_sound/chapter.md

     [Left] [Right] [Left] [Right] ...

-This means you access individual sound channels in much the same way as accessing different colours in an ofPixels object (i.e. `buffer[i]` for the left channel, `buffer[i + 1]` for the right channel).
+This means you access individual sound channels in much the same way as accessing different colours in the ofPixels object (i.e. `buffer[i]` for the left channel, `buffer[i + 1]` for the right channel).
 The total size of the buffer you get in `audioIn()` / `audioOut()` can be calculated with `bufferSize * nChannels`.

-An important caveat to keep in mind when dealing with ofSoundStream is that audio callbacks like `audioIn()` and `audioOut()` will be called on a seperate *thread* from the standard `setup()`, `update()`, `draw()` functions.
+An important caveat to keep in mind when dealing with ofSoundStream is that audio callbacks like `audioIn()` and `audioOut()` will be called on a separate *thread* from the standard `setup()`, `update()`, `draw()` functions.
 This means that if you'd like to share any data between (for example) `update()` and `audioOut()`, you need to make use of an `ofMutex` to keep both threads from getting in each others' way.
-You can see this in action a little later in this chapter, or check out the threads chapter for a more in-depth explanation.
+You can see this in action a later in this chapter, or check out the threads chapter for a more in-depth explanation.

 ## Why -1 to 1?

-In order to understand *why* openFrameworks chooses to represent sound as a continuous stream of `float` values ranging from -1 to 1, it'll be helpful to know how sound is created on a physical level.
+In order to understand *why* openFrameworks chooses to represent sound as a continuous stream of `float` values ranging from -1 to 1, it's helpful to know how sound is created on a physical level.

 *[ a minimal picture showing the mechanics of a speaker, reference: http://wiki.backyardbrains.com/images/5/54/Exp5_fig7.jpg ]*